How many points would you give this story?

 Background

-We have a page that lists birthdays for people on the current day, but excluding the current year.
-In the descending order it then shows their age.
+We have a page that lists birthdays for people on that day, but excluding the current year.
+This way we can showcase everyone who is 1 year or older.

-This is nice, but if you want to find out whose birthday is on a specific date, you might have to wait a year for it to come around.
+This is nice, but if you want to find birthdays for a specific date, you might have to wait a year for it to come around.

 The site is multilingual and we are using PHP.